Pharmacor Gabapentin Tablets

 Mention of suicide or violence must be taken seriously.

-If you or someone you know is demonstrating these warning signs of suicide while taking PHARMACOR GABAPENTIN, contact your doctor or a mental health professional right away.
+If you or someone you know is demonstrating these warning signs and symptoms of suicide while taking PHARMACOR GABAPENTIN, contact your doctor or a mental health professional right away.

 Tell your doctor if you feel PHARMACOR GABAPENTIN is not helping your condition.
 Your doctor may need to change your medicine.